 And this makes all the difference.
 In fact, depending on your income, you may end up with a difference of thousands of dollars each year.
 Seriously, thousands!
 Your decision to live in California over Alaska or to headquarter your business on one side of a state divide over another can have a huge impact on your finances over the course of your lifetime.

-While that alone might not make you eager to pack up and move to greener pastures, when you pair that difference that with a mix of other factors—cost of living, job opportunities, property taxes, and more—you might be surprised to find yourself considering a move.
+That alone might not make you eager to pack up and move to greener pastures.
+But when you pair that difference that with a mix of other factors—cost of living, job opportunities, property taxes, and more—you might be surprised to find yourself considering a move.

 First, let’s go over some of the state and local taxes you should keep in mind when comparing tax obligations.
 Next, we’ll give you a complete rundown of the current (2019) state income tax tables, so you can see where your state falls.